 Nonthaburi City

-They continued to play in the same competition which reduced in size to just one division in 2024-25 at various venues around Pak Kret and Nonthaburi.
+They continued to play in the same competition, which was reduced in size to just one division at various venues around Pak Kret and Nonthaburi

 My visit

-There was till time to walk from below the underpass along Sukkhaprachasan 2 Alley to the Phonimit Wittayakom School Stadium, which took around forty-five minutes including a stop for provisions at a nearby 7/11.
+There was still time for me to walk from below the underpass along Sukkhaprachasan 2 Alley to the Phonimit Wittayakom School Stadium, which took around forty-five minutes, including a stop for provisions at a nearby 7/11.

-My first game since relocation had seen what I presume was a reserve side in action away to SPA Srongpol which can be read about here, and in a Chang League decider against FCB Qons which is here.
+My first game since relocation had seen what I presume was a reserve side in action away to SPA Srongpol, and in a Chang League decider against FCB Qons.

 Looking out where players warmed up, I realised that the pitch was unmarked, with the match officials laying out small intermittent cones to mark its perimeter.
 The grass could also have done with a good cut, but the venue showed potential with a general tidy-up.